mohamedmansour/btjs/README.md

 # Builds the monorepo
 pnpm build

-# Runs the BTR process on the @example/shadowdom-app
+# Runs the BTJS process on the @example/shadowdom-app
-pnpm btr
+pnpm BTJS

 # OR you can generate <link> instead of <style> transformations
-pnpm btr --use-link-css
+pnpm BTJS --use-link-css

 # Serves the website for @example/shadowdom-app
 pnpm serve